tnzk/onstage/README.md

     * SVG loading
     * script loading
 * Introduce an interface to deal the phenomena that have anything sequential
+* Possibility to determine which intermediate is better by previous and next mouth shape

 ## Memo ##